Career and Employability

 Engineering Your Academic Career

-While a PhD proves your academic and technical rigor, a sustainable academic career demands pedagogical mastery, intellectual agility, strategic networking, trend spotting and the art of grant craftsmanship.
-Join our guest speakers as they reveal how they navigated the competitive job market and successfully transitioned from doctoral candidates to faculty members.
+While a PhD proves your academic and technical rigour, a sustainable academic career demands intellectual agility, pedagogical mastery, strategic networking, and strong research communication skills.
+Join our panel of engineering PhD alumni as they reveal how they navigated the competitive job market and successfully transitioned from doctoral candidates to faculty members.

-Our panel of experts will share their personal experiences of transitioning into academia, covering:
+Our panel will share their personal experiences, covering:

 Enhancing Teaching, Student Engagement and Classroom Dynamics

-As engineering teaching assistants or future academics, mastering instruction, engaging students and establishing strong classroom dynamics are essential skills.
-Join us for an interactive seminar designed to equip you with the practical pedagogical and communication strategies needed to run effective recitations, increase student engagement, and boost classroom interaction.
+As engineering teaching assistants or future academics, mastering instruction, engaging students, and establishing strong classroom dynamics are essential skills.
+Join our panel of engineering PhD alumni for an interactive session designed to equip you with pedagogical and communication strategies needed to run effective workshops or practicals, boosting student engagement and classroom interaction.

 The Non-Academic Career Landscape